Best of Both Worlds

 The BBQ is large in size.
 It took me about 1/2 day to put together and does take up a fair amount of space.
 Once up it is a great looking piece of equipment.

 The gas side occupies the larger area with 4 burners.
 It comes with a normal grate and a hotplate, which I rarely use.
 I am thinking of buying another grate as I think that will see far more use.
-There is a supply of lava rocks which come with the BBQ.
+There is a supply of lava rocks that come with the BBQ.
 In addition, you get the obligatory warming rack.
 There is a temperature gauge in the hood so you can easily monitor temperatures.

-On the charcoal side it comes with an adjustable charcoal basket.
+On the charcoal side, it comes with an adjustable charcoal basket.
 This allows you to adjust the height of the coals from the cooking grate to help control the temperature.
-It also has an air vent in the side and on the top to control airflow.
+It also has an air vent on the side and on the top to control airflow.
 The charcoal side also has a temperature gauge.
 The one on mine broke after 6-7 months but Outback replaced it without any issues.

 Charcoal not Recommended!!